 The city considered selling the hospital, then decided to repurpose it.
-It held indigent elderly patients from 1961 until November 1983, when it closed for good, and the city sold the perimeter acreage.
+It served as a type of nursing home from 1961 until November 1983, when it closed for good, and the city sold the perimeter acreage.

 The presence of the cemetery means the site remains empty.
 Rumors of health hazards persist, though the more likely problem is the incomplete records increasing the likelihood of disturbing unmarked graves.
 If not for the cemetery, the area would have been redeveloped years ago, as Oakville has experienced explosive growth since the 1980s.